Malaga: 22 tips for trips and things to see in Malaga (2024) – guide and map

 Caminito del Rey is a 50-minute drive away.
 There are 3 car parks to choose from for a fee of € 2 per day.

 The trail itself is perfectly safe and extremely popular.
-There are even a number of of organized trips that include entry and transportation.
-Tickets may sell out in advance.
+Tickets tend to sell out in advance.
+There are even a number of organized trips that include entry and transportation.

 Granada